 Taizhou Jiangsu, China Travel Guide

-The city’s calmer pace fosters connection with local life and culture.
+The city’s calmer pace fosters connection with the local lifestyle and culture.

 Appreciation for Huaiyang cuisine's artistry and Peking Opera''s inheritance.